Skip to content

 How Much Is Child Support in Washington?

-If you make $60,000 a year in Washington, child support for 1 child is estimated at $626 per month ($7,512 per year) based on the WA Guidelines (RCW 26.19).
+If you make $60,000 a year in Washington, child support for 1 child is estimated at $794 per month ($9,528 per year).
 This assumes the other parent earns approximately $36,000/year.
-Actual amounts depend on both parents' incomes, custody arrangements, and additional expenses.
+Actual amounts depend on both parents' incomes, custody time, and add-on expenses (child care, health insurance).

 Washington Child Support Estimates by Income (2026)